Clayton, Dubilier & Rice

-Clayton, Dubilier & Rice (CD&R) is an American private equity company.
-It is one of the oldest private equity investment firms in the world.
-Founded in 1978, CD&R has managed the investment of more than $30 billion in approximately 90 businesses, representing a broad range of industries with an aggregate transaction value in excess of $140 billion.
-Approximately half of CD&R's investments have involved corporate divestitures.
+Clayton, Dubilier & Rice, LLC (CD&R) is an American private equity company.
+CD&R is the 24th oldest private equity firm in the world.
+It has $30 billion invested in approximately 90 businesses.

-CD&R had ownership stakes in, among others, B&M Retail, Envision Healthcare, The Hertz Corporation, Hussman International, Rexel (a distributor of electrical parts and equipment) and US Foods (a broadline foodservice distributor), Sally Beauty, Diversey, Inc., VWR International, Brake Bros, Kinko's (now FedEx Office, previously FedEx Kinko's), Uniroyal Goodrich Tire Company and Lexmark.
+CD&R had ownership stakes in, B&M Retail, Envision Healthcare, Hertz Global Holdings, Hussman International, WESCO International, US Foods, Sally Beauty, Diversey Holdings, VWR International, Brake Bros, Kinko's, Uniroyal, White Cap, and Lexmark.

+In June 2024, Clayton, Dubilier & Rice was ranked 11th in Private Equity International's PEI 300 ranking of the largest private equity firms in the world.
+In August 2024, the firm was named one of the best private equity firms of 2024 by GrowthCap.

 History

-Clayton & Dubilier was founded as a turnaround management shop by Martin H. Dubilier, Eugene Clayton and Bill Welsh in 1976.
-Joseph L. Rice III, a deal professional, putting the firm into investment business, joined in 1978, and the firm became known as Clayton, Dubilier & Rice in 1992.
+Clayton & Dubilier was founded as a turnaround management investment firm by Martin H. Dubilier, Eugene Clayton and Bill Welsh in 1976.
+Joseph L. Rice III joined in 1978, and the firm became known as Clayton, Dubilier & Rice in 1992.
 Clayton and Welsh retired from the firm in 1985 and Dubilier died in 1991.

+In May 1985, CD&R acquired Uniroyal for $750 million.

-The firm executed a leveraged buyout in 1987 of Borg-Warner's Industrial Products Division, spinning the division off into a standalone company, BW/IP International.
+In 1987, CD&R acquired Borg-Warner's Industrial Products Division, spinning the division off into a standalone company, BW/IP International.
 Between 1987 and 1992 the firm added nine new partners, five of which had previous experience as CEOs.

 In 1988, the firm acquired Uniroyal Goodrich Tire Company and a 50% stake of B.F.
 Goodrich for $225 million; the Tire Company was sold to Michelin for $1.5 billion in 1989.

 In 1990, CD&R formed Lexmark from IBM's printer and keyboard manufacturing business.
 The deal was named one of the 30 Most Influential Private Equity Deals by Private Equity International in 2004.

+In 1995, CD&R acquired the foodservice division of Kraft Foods Inc..

+In December 1997, CD&R sold a minority stake in its electrical equipment distribution business for about $300 million, four years after buying it from CBS for $340 million.

 In 1998, Don Gogel was appointed CEO.

 Also in 1998, CD&R established an office in London.

 In 2001, Jack Welch, former CEO of General Electric, joined CD&R as a senior advisor.

+In 2003, CD&R purchased the global provider of water treatment products and services, Culligan, from Veolia for $610 million, which included $200 million in equity from a CD&R-managed fund and the remainder from senior debt and securities.
+Centerbridge Partners acquired Culligan in 2012.

-In 2005, CD&R teamed with Merrill Lynch, The Carlyle Group and Barclays to acquire The Hertz Corporation from Ford Motor Company for $15 billion.
+In 2005, CD&R partnered with Merrill Lynch, The Carlyle Group and Barclays to acquire Hertz Global Holdings from Ford Motor Company for $15 billion.

-In 2011, CD&R and Ingersoll-Rand announced a partnership relating to Ingersoll's Hussmann division in which CD&R would acquire a 60 percent interest.
+In February 2011, CD&R acquired Emergency Medical Services, the largest provider of ambulance services in the U.S., for $3.2 billion.

+In August 2011, CD&R acquired 60% of Hussmann from Ingersoll-Rand for $370 million.

 In 2012, Joe Rice stepped down as chairman, succeeded by Don Gogel.